-While the majority of dogs recover fairly well from the disease within a few days or weeks, some individuals may be more severely affected.
+While the majority of dogs recover fairly well from the disease within a few days or weeks.
+Some individuals may more severely affect.

 Causes of the disease